Industry Standard Bias Lighting

 They are both the same brightness level but our brain perceives the square on the left as being brighter.

-Our home theaters are digital, HDR, 4k, but our eyes are much more refined and sensitive analog/human factors in determining what we see.
-What looks great to us now in home theater technology ALWAYS inevitably sucks in 10 years when the next technology comes along.
+Nobody knows what the future holds, but it's safe to say that our current home theaters will be outdated in 10 years.
 Remember when we said we couldn't even see the pixels on 1080p?
 Remember 1080i?
 We obviously all know that the picture can get better because it always does, as does our ability to pick it apart.

 For example, following close behind the other popular searches that bring visitors to our site, "OLED image retention" and "OLED shadow banding" are not far behind.
 These are limitations of current OLED technology that are also mitigated by proper bias lighting.
 And even without those limitations, a lot of content was not color graded for OLED displays, and this content benefits from bias lighting as well.